mongoid/origin/README.md

 Each time a method on the queryable is called, it clones itself and returns a new copy with the next selection added.
 This is to not modify the previous queryable in case it needs reuse later on without the additional selection.

+### Notes on sorting options

+Origin's sort options is not compatible with the 10gen Mongo Ruby Driver out of the box, but is compatible with Moped.
+Internally it is stored as a hash and to use with the 10gen driver you must convert it to a multi dimensional array.

+        query = Band.asc(:name) # Options: { sort: { "name" => 1 }}
+        [*query.options[:sort]] # Will work with 10gen driver.